-How does MR quantification enable radiology?Leadership Matters Article 2 Minute Read GE Healthcare Global
+How does MR quantification enable radiology?Technology & Trends Article 2 Minute Read GE Healthcare Global

 For many years, magnetic resonance imaging (MRI) has produced qualitative imaging.
 The technique provided excellent visual detail, and radiologists could provide estimates for quantitative assessments.
 However, both the visual detail and the quantitative assessments relied heavily on the radiographer conducting the exam and the radiologist reading the images.
 This information may not have been consistent or reproducible enough for long-term studies.
 With the addition of helpful software programs and artificial intelligence, MRI has seen a shift to more quantifiable imaging that can further elevate radiology.